Simonhong111/ard-product-libraries/README.md

-## ARD-PRODUCT-LIBRARIES Version 1.2.0 Release Notes
+## ARD-PRODUCT-LIBRARIES Version 1.3.0 Release Notes
-Release Date: November 2017
+Release Date: March 2018

 The ARD product library project contains libraries and tools for working with the ARD XML metadata.
 It currently supports Landsat 4-8.